Simple Exercises for Back Pain

 2. Exercises for the cervical area

 The cervical area begins at the base of the skull.
-It’s the upper part of the spine, very affected by back pain.

 We advise you do these exercises in a seated position, keeping your spine straight upright.
 If possible support yourself on the back of a chair.